 DRUG USE IN THE WORKPLACE

-The word drug is defined as: a medicine or other substance which has a physiological effect when ingested or otherwise introduced into the body.
-This means that one would include alcohol and legal prescribed pharmaceuticals in this category.
+The word drug is defined as a medicine or other substance which has a physiological effect when ingested or otherwise introduced into the body.
+This means that one would include alcohol and legally prescribed pharmaceuticals in this category.
 While it is true that not everyone that drinks and uses both legal and illegal drugs may be Substance Dependant, it should be noted that problems in the workplace may arise from the misuse of all of these substances i.e., alcohol, pharmaceuticals as well as illegal drugs.

 An overview of some of the predominant drugs in the South African Workplace

 Alcohol – 2.4% of South Africans suffer alcohol dependency with roughly 33% being heavy drinkers *as per recent studies from WHO & BMC Medicine.
 That equates to roughly 20 million South Africans that have a problem controlling their alcohol intake.
 Another shocking statistic from the study done by BMC Medicine is the 10% of ALL deaths recorded each year are attributable to alcohol use.

 ‘Uppers’ – This this the colloquial name for stimulants including many prescription medications such as Ritalin (Methylphenidate) and street drugs such as crack-cocaine, cocaine, and ‘Tik’ (crystal meth) under the Methamphetaminegroup.
 This grouping of substances appears to give you energy and help you focus.
 But for an addict or substance dependant, the quantities that are usually taken would make you anxious, unable to focus, and can be fatal.